 - Loan repayment of up to $60,000 is available for members who practice full time for at least two years (or part time for four years) at an NHSC-approved site.
 An award of $30,000 is available for two years of half-time service.

-- The Health Resources and Services Administration of the U.S. Department of Health and Human Services administers the Nursing Scholarship Program to help alleviate the critical shortage of registered nurses experienced by certain types of health care facilities.
+- The Health Resources and Services Administration of the U.S. Department of Health and Human Services administers the NURSE Corps Scholarship Program to help alleviate the critical shortage of registered nurses experienced by certain types of health care facilities.
 In exchange for at least 2 years of service by the recipient at a health care facility with a nurse shortage, the scholarship pays tuition, eligible fees, other costs and a monthly stipend.

 Other Financial Aid for Nursing

-- Rural Nurse Practitioner Scholarship Program - The Illinois Farm Bureau awards $4,000 scholarships to five Registered Nurses studying to become Nurse Practitioners.
+- Rural Nurse Practitioner Scholarship Program – The Illinois Farm Bureau awards $4,000 scholarships to Registered Nurses studying to become Nurse Practitioners.
 In return, the nurses commit to serve two years in a rural community.